-The National Steering Committee (NSC) consisting of relevant ministry bodies, representatives from NGO's and universities is already in place and the governmental and non-governmental bodies that participated in the original NIP development will also be involved in the NIP review and update process.
-However, additional stakeholders, representatives and ministries dealing with new POPs, especially stakeholders involved in import and export of articles (e.g. electronic appliances) containing new POPs, and stakeholders from industry sectors affected by regulations on production/ disposal of waste and articles containing new POPs will be consulted.
+The National Steering Committee (NSC) consisting of relevant ministry bodies, representatives from NGO's, women groups and universities is already in place and the governmental and nongovernmental bodies that had participated in the original NIP development will also be involved in the NIP review and update process.
+However, additional stakeholders, representatives and ministries in charge dealing with new POPs, especially stakeholders involved in import and export of articles (e.g. electronic appliances) containing new POPs, stakeholders from industry sectors affected by regulations on production/ disposal of waste and articles containing new POPs, and women's group dealing and handling new POPs will be consulted.

 Activity 1.1.3.
-Draw up overall workplan, select working groups, national and international experts and assign responsibilities
+Draw up overall workplan, select working groups, national and international experts a d assign responsibilities

 The PCU will develop a detailed workplan for the NIP update.
-It will draw up the assigned responsibilities amongst government departments and select and nominate relevant project stakeholders.
+It will draw up the assigned responsibilities amongst government departments and selection and nomination of relevant project stakeholders.
 The NSC will approve the workplan.
-With this, relevant Governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.
+With this relevant Governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.

-Expertise not available at the stakeholders will be fulfilled with national experts; the PCU will assure their selection and hiring.
-The implementing agency will select and hire international experts to assist in specific project activities outlined in the Terms of Reference (TORs).
+Expertise not available at the stakeholders will be fulfilled with national experts.
+The PCU will assure their selection and hiring.
+The implementing agency will select and hire International experts to assist in specific project activities outlined in TORs.

-Four working groups with expertise in specific areas will be responsible for conducting the inventories as follows:
+Four working groups with expertise in specific areas will be resonsible for conducting the inventories as follows:

-- The working group on institutional and legal issues will assess and prepare a gap analysis on the current legislative and institutional framework pertaining to the management of new POPs chemicals and waste.
-The results will be summarized in a report. - Three inventory working groups will be on (i) old and new POPs pesticides, (ii) old and new industrial POPs and (iii) old and new unintentionally produced POPs (u-POPs).
-Each working group will update the existing POPs inventory and conduct the new POPs inventory.
+- a working group on institutional and legal issues will assess and prepare a gap analysis on the current legislative and institutional framework pertaining to the management of hazardous new POPs chemicals and waste.
+The results will be summarized in a report; and - three inventory working groups will be on (1) old and new POPs pesticides, (2) old and new industrial POPs and (3) old and new unintentionally produced POPs (uPOPs).
+Each working group will update the existing POPs inventory and conduct new POPs inventory.

-The members of the working groups should be representatives from all relevant institutions and other stakeholders (industry, farmers, waste disposal and recycling etc.).
+The members of the working groups should be representatives from all relevant institutions and other stakeholders (industry, farmers, waste disposal and recycling

 National and international experts will assist in the implementation of the project activities, outputs and drafting of the project documents.
-The national experts will be selected and contracted by the PCU, and the international experts will be selected and contracted by UNIDO.
+The national experts will be selected and contracted by the PCU, and the international expert will be selected and contracted by UNIDO.